Act Description : THE BOMBAY CORNEAL GRAFTING ACT, 1957

 SECTION 04: AUTHORITY WHEN NOT TO BE GIVEN

-the person empowered to give such authority has reason to believe that an inquest may be required to be held on the body in accordance with the provisions of any law for the time being in force in that behalf.
+The authority for the removal ofthe eyes shall not be given under section 3 if the personempoweredto give such authority has reason to believethatan inquestmay be required to be held on the bodyinaccordancewiththe provisions of any law for the time being in force in that behalf.

 No authority for the removal of eyes shall be given under section 3 in respect of the body of a deceased person by a person entrusted by another person with the body of a deceased person for the purpose only of its interment or cremation.